Lowcountry Regional Airport: History

 The airport was dedicated June 15, 1933 as the C.C.
 Anderson Landing Field.
 In 1942 the United States Army Air Forces indicated a need for the airfield as a training airfield and control was turned over to the USAAF in February 1942.
 An immediate construction program began to turn the civil airport into a military airfield.
 Construction involved runways and airplane hangars, with three concrete runways, several taxiways and a large parking apron and a control tower.
 Several large hangars were also constructed.
 Buildings were ultimately utilitarian and quickly assembled.
 Most base buildings, not meant for long-term use, were constructed of temporary or semi-permanent materials.
 Although some hangars had steel frames and the occasional brick or tile brick building could be seen, most support buildings sat on concrete foundations but were of frame construction clad in little more than plywood and tarpaper.
 Walterboro Army Airfield was assigned to Third Air Force III Air Support Command, and activated on August 15, 1942.
 The 305th Air Base Group was the station host unit.

-Initially Walterboro AAF was used primarily for training of B-25 Mitchell medium bomber pilots and aircrews, acting a sub-base of Columbia Army Airfield for follow-on training prior to the units being deployed to overseas combat theaters.
+Initially Walterboro AAF was used primarily for training of B-25 Mitchell medium bomber pilots and aircrews, acting as a sub-base of Columbia Army Airfield for follow-on training prior to the units being deployed to overseas combat theaters.
 Units assigned to the airfield during World War II were: